hiendang7613vulcan/test_01/Meeting_d38r970i0pas73d80k0g.md

 ### ⚠️ Issue 1

 **Issue**
-Schedule a follow-up call after Daniel reviews Kira's information and demo.
+Finalize the process and criteria for cross-referral between CAPSA and Upwardly Global.

-- **Owner:** Daniel
+- **Owner:** Daniel and Kira Craig
-- **Blocking Factor:** Pending receipt and review of demo and information from Kira Craig.
+- **Blocking Factor:** Pending review of shared program materials and further discussion.

 ---